Instructions for Authors

 Please note that authors of accepted manuscripts may be required to submit high-resolution hard copies of all figures during production, as not all digital art files are usable.

 In addition to the main manuscript file, submit your cover letter, if any, as a separate file in the same format as your main file.
 If you have used any revision or editorial tracking tools in your word-processing program, be sure the final version of your manuscript does not contain tracked changes.

 If you are submitting a revised manuscript, include your responses to the reviewers as part of the cover letter file.
 When submitting a revised manuscript with figures, include all figures, even if they have not changed since the previous version.
 The final version of your manuscript must be submitted in Microsoft Word (.doc); a PDF is not adequate.
 For all versions of manuscripts, observe the same formatting instructions outlined above.

 Uploaded files should be in Microsoft Word or WordPerfect, with all figures and tables, including photographs, submitted as separate items.

 Pages should be numbered.
 Page breaks should be inserted instead of hard returns, and tabs should be used instead of multiple spaces for indentations or to align information in a table.
-Please use line numbering, with numbers restarting on each page.
+Please use continuous line numbering.

 The title page should include the following information: title, a running page head of a maximum of 60 characters including spaces, and accurate contact information for the corresponding author and coauthors.